fdm-monster/fdm-monster/docs/guides/monsterpi.md

 MonsterPi is a Raspberry Pi image built using CustomPiOS.
 The repository is [to be found here](https://github.com/fdm-monster/MonsterPi).
 This raspberry pi image includes FDM Monster and MongoDB.

-All versions can be downloaded from this Google Drive
+All released image versions can be downloaded from this Google Drive
 folder: [Google Drive folder MonsterPi images](https://drive.google.com/drive/folders/1jyifNu2oPVpQkTYa4zwtYVvr0GKAjP94?usp=sharing)

 ## Latest Version - MonsterPi 0.2.1